BjornRodin/hangman/README.md

 #### Returning Visitor Goals
 As a returning visitor I want to:
-- be able to chose difficulty and change it easily.
-- have feedback on my performance so I can challenge myself.
 - be able to quickly restart the game when it's over.
+- see the top scores so I can try to beat it.
 - have a calm background and game with pleasing design.

 #### Administrators